VertikaBajpai/ChitChat/README.md

-#ChitChat
+# ChitChat

--ChitChat App is a real-time messaging application built with Flutter and Firebase, allowing users to chat with each other.
+ChitChat App is a real-time messaging application built with Flutter and Firebase, allowing users to chat with each other.
 ## Technologies Used

 - Flutter